durrantmm/rnaseq_variant_calling_workflow/README.md

 It must have the same `<genome>` name as the corresponding reference genome in `0.reference_genome_fasta`, `0.gencode`, and `0.dbsnp`.

-This was originally obtained from the website http://lilab.stanford.edu/GokulR/database/Human_AG_all_hg19_v2.txt

-You can download one from

-    wget ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606_b150_GRCh37p13/VCF/00-All.vcf.gz

 ## Run Snakemake
 You should now be able to run the snakemake workflow.